top of page

 Understanding The Wheel Of Confidence

-Can you imagine creating the life you want, where confidence and the lack of it didn’t hold you back?
+Can you imagine creating the life you want, where confidence and the lack of it don’t hold you back?
 Whether it’s at work, at home or in your relationships.

-In July, I gave a talk to the Royal Borough of Greenwich Women’s Network about Self Confidence.
-We spoke about my experience growing up and how I found my confidence and continue to build on it in my career as a career coach.
+In July, I gave a talk to the Royal Borough of Greenwich Women’s Network about self-confidence.
+We spoke about my experience growing up, how I found my confidence, and how I continue to build on it in my career as a career coach.

-Today, I’m showing you how you can build yours too, using the Wheel of Confidence to guide you through.
+Today, I’m showing you how to build yours too, using the Wheel of Confidence to guide you.

-It’s ultimately a tool created to help you identify the areas of your life that you are confident in.
+It’s ultimately a tool to help you identify the areas of your life where you are confident.
 It’s divided into eight attributes:

 Self-esteem is how you perceive your physical self, personality, capabilities and success.
 Essentially, it’s your opinions and beliefs about yourself.